sr9IVY/CryptoApps/README.md

 How to Run Apps
 Launch the Github link
-Click the green Code button to launch codespaces SHA-256 Hasher
+Click the green Code button and select + to launch codespaces SHA-256 Hasher
 In the terminal type:
 1 python shaHasher.py
 2 python caesarCipher.py
-3 python digitalSignature,py
+3 python digitalSignature.py